 - Robots making drinks.
 A bar called Tipsy Robot (in Planet Hollywood's Miracle Mile mall) has robotic arms preparing drinks.
 You can watch them go at it without ordering anything.

 - Crazy Girls sculpture.
-Outside Planet Hollywood, this bronze sculpture was cast from molds of seven actual performers in the long-running topless lip-synch show.
-The sculpture is of their backsides, and amusingly, their butts are shiny from all the tourists rubbing them for, what, good luck? (more)
+This bronze sculpture was cast from molds of seven actual performers in the long-running topless lip-synch show.
+The sculpture is of their backsides, and amusingly, their butts are shiny from all the tourists rubbing them for, what, good luck?
+Outside Planet Hollywood. (more)

 - Eiffel Tower.
 The Paris casino features a 1/3-scale Eiffel Tower.
 Go up the elevator to the observation deck for $16 or so.

-- Bellagio water show, chandelier & conservatory.
-See above for the water show.
-Inside, see the $10 million, 2100 square foot chandelier sculpture, featuring 2000 hand-blown glass blossoms that weigh about 40,000 pounds, supported by a 10,000-pound steel armature, all by renowned artist Dale Chihuly.
+- Bellagio chandelier & conservatory.
+See the $10 million, 2100 square foot chandelier sculpture, featuring 2000 hand-blown glass blossoms that weigh about 40,000 pounds, supported by a 10,000-pound steel armature, all by renowned artist Dale Chihuly.
 Every day it takes 27 person-hours to clean.
 And check out the 14,000 square foot conservatory garden, a dazzling mix of plants, architecture, and lights, which changes with the season.

 - Mirage Volcano & Rainforest.
 The volcano is outside and fires up at 8, 9, and 10pm.
 Inside the hotel's front entrance there's a rainforest with 60-foot tall palm trees under a 100-foot high dome, where, according to the Mirage, "Six full-time gardeners spend over 240 hours each week to maintain the more than 100 different types of plants." (more)

 - Flamingo Wildlife Habitat.
 At the Flamingo Hotel.
 Not just pink flamingos, but also ducks, swans, koi fish, and turtles.
 Get your picture taken with a parrot. (more)